Texas Supreme Court tackles question of criminal constitutional law in juvenile case

 Argued April 12, 2007

-juvenile justice cases.[1]
-Because the statute contains no express grant of jurisdiction to this Court, we may
+evidence in juvenile justice cases.[1]
+Because the statute contains no express grant of jurisdiction to this

-review such interlocutory orders only if they fall within our general jurisdictional statutes, which were also
+Court, we may review such interlocutory orders only if they fall within our general jurisdictional statutes,

 I. Background